 Spec-Tran “Wait Stop Trips” FAQs

-The Capital Area Transportation Authority (CATA) is now offering Spec-Tran eligible riders the opportunity to arrange “wait stop trips”.
-View the frequently asked questions below regarding this new service beginning Jan.
-9, 2023:
+The Capital Area Transportation Authority offers Spec-Tran eligible riders the ability to arrange for “wait stop trips.”

-A: Simply put, a “wait stop trip” involves a scheduled trip from point A to point B with a brief stop in between.
-The purpose of a “wait stop” is to provide riders the opportunity to make a quick drop off or pick up during their ride before arriving to their final destination.
+A: Simply put, a “wait stop trip” involves a scheduled trip from point A to point B, with a brief stop in between.
+The purpose of a “wait stop” is to give riders the flexibility of making a quick drop-off or pickup during their ride before arriving at their final destination.
 Riders who schedule a “wait stop trip” will be able to stay on the same Spec-Tran vehicle for the duration of the trip.

-Examples of “wait stop trips” include but are not limited to:
+Examples of “wait stop trips” might include but are not limited to:

 Q: Are there types of “wait stop trips” that are not allowed?

-A: Yes.
-Drive-thru trips are not permitted.
-The rider must exit the vehicle at the “wait stop” location to conduct their necessary business.
+A: No drive thru wait trips are allowed.
+The rider must exit the vehicle at the “wait stop” location to conduct necessary business.

-Q: How much time is allotted for the “wait stop”?
+Q: How much time do I have for the “wait stop?”

 Q: What happens if the “wait stop” takes more than 15 minutes?

-A: If the rider does not complete the “wait stop” in 15 minutes and misses their next trip, they will be responsible for calling CATA to schedule another ride.
+A: If the rider does not complete the “wait stop” within 15 minutes and misses their next trip, they will be responsible for calling CATA to schedule another ride.

-NOTE: When preparing for a “wait stop” pick up or drop off, riders should anticipate and plan for a variety of situations.
+Note: When preparing for a “wait stop” pickup or drop-off, anticipate and plan for a variety of situations.
 Consider the following best practices:

-- Make arrangements in advance of the “wait stop”.
-If you are picking up groceries or items from a store or restaurant, call in advance to make sure the items are ready for pick up.
+Make arrangements in advance of the “wait stop.”
+If you are picking up groceries or items from a store or restaurant, call in advance to make sure your items are ready for pickup.

-- Pay for goods or services in advance to avoid a possible line at checkout.
+Pay in advance over the phone to avoid a possible line at checkout.

-- Notify the establishment that you are using Spec-Tran and give the estimated time you will arrive.
-Let them know that once you arrive your business needs to be completed very quickly as the driver is with CATA and cannot wait for longer than 15 minutes.
+Let the establishment know that you are using Spec-Tran and give the estimated time you will arrive.
+Let them know that once you arrive your business needs to be completed very quickly as the CATA driver cannot wait long.

-- Many people do not know much about CATA or Spec-Tran.
-You may need to explain what Spec-Tran is, and that the driver cannot wait long as they are on a schedule.
+Many people do not know much about CATA or Spec-Tran.
+You may need to explain to the business what Spec-Tran is and that the driver cannot wait long as they are on a schedule.

-The better prepared the rider is in advance of the “wait stop” the better chance the ride will be completed on time.
-A ride completed on time not only benefits the rider involved but the driver and all riders who are scheduled for rides thereafter.
+The better prepared the rider is in advance of the “wait stop,” the better chance the ride will be completed on time.
+A ride completed on time not only benefits the rider involved but the driver and other riders who are scheduled for rides thereafter.